 Introduction: VR Cockpit Desk

-I want to give VR flight sims a try this Christmas and decided to build a VR Cockpit Desk to help pass the time.
+I wanted to give VR flight sims a try at Christmas and decided to build a VR Cockpit Desk to help pass the time.
 It turned out to be a $300 idea with ~30 steps that took ~20 hours to build.

 This design requires an office chair and is based on the shape of a F-15 and includes space for a PC, a keyboard drawer, and 2 cup holders.

 - 1 - 4x8 sheet of 3/4" birch plywood ($50, smooth finish)

 - 1 - 4x8 sheet of 1/8" white hardboard ($15)

 - 1 - 4x8 sheet of 1/16" plastic panel ($20)